[On casting curses]

 ‘Don’t tell me the man was called Karswell.’

 Henry Harrington leant back.
 ‘That is final to my mind.
 Now I must explain further.
 My brother John indicated was beginning to believe—very much against his will—that Karswell was at the bottom of his trouble.
 I want to tell you what seems to me to have a bearing on the situation.

 “My brother used to run up to concerts in town.
 He came back, three months before he died, from one of these, and gave me his programme to look at—an analytical programme: he always kept them.
 “Nearly missed this one,” he said.
-“I suppose I must have dropped it: anyhow, I was looking for it under my seat and in my pockets and so on.
+“I suppose I dropped it: anyhow, I was looking for it in my seat and my pockets and so on.

 “Then my neighbour offered me his, said ‘might he give it me, he had no further use for it,’ and he went away just afterwards.
 Don’t know who he was—a stout, clean-shaven man.
 I should have been sorry to miss it; of course I could have bought another, but this cost me nothing.”
 At another time he told me that he had been very uncomfortable both on the way to his hotel and during the night.
 I piece things together now in thinking it over.

 Then, not very long after, he was going over these programmes, putting them in order to have them bound up, and in this particular one (which by the way I had hardly glanced at), he found quite near the beginning a strip of paper with some very odd writing on it in red and black—most carefully done—it looked to me more like Runic letters than anything else.
 “Why,” he said, “this must belong to my fat neighbour.
 It looks as if it might be worth returning to him; it may be a copy of something; evidently someone has taken trouble over it.
 How can I find his address?”